limitedv/Vxray/README.md

 ---

-## ✨ Why Choose Vxray over v2rayN or Nekoray?
+## ✨ Why Choose Vxray over old V2ray clients?

-Traditional clients like v2rayN and Nekoray are powerful, but they suffer from outdated, cluttered interfaces, steep learning curves, and manual configuration requirements to prevent IP leaks. **Vxray solves all of this.**
+Traditional clients are powerful, but they suffer from outdated, cluttered interfaces, steep learning curves, and manual configuration requirements to prevent IP leaks. **Vxray solves all of this.**

 ### 🎨 Premium, Modern User Interface
 Say goodbye to spreadsheet-like menus and clunky drop-downs.
 Vxray features a stunning, dynamic, glassmorphic UI.
 It’s designed to be intuitive enough for beginners, yet powerful enough for advanced users.
 It feels like a native, premium app—not a developer tool.